Barranquero Andino

 Highland Motmot (Andean Motmot)

-Appearance: The Highland Motmot is a species of motmot found in the mountainous regions of northern South America, including Colombia.
+Appearance: The Highland Motmot is a species of motmot found in the mountainous regions of Colombia.
 It is characterized by its vibrant plumage, which includes a green body, blue crown, black mask, and a distinctive racket-tipped tail.
-The bird has a relatively large size, measuring around 40-44 centimeters in length.
+The bird has a large size, measuring around 40-44 cm in length.

-Habitat: In Colombia, the Highland Motmot is typically found in montane forests and cloud forests at higher elevations, ranging from 1,200 to 3,000 meters above sea level.
+Habitat: The Highland Motmot is found in montane forests and cloud forests at higher elevations, ranging from 1200 to 3000 m above sea level.
 These habitats provide the bird with the dense vegetation and tall trees it requires for nesting, foraging, and roosting.

 Breeding: Highland Motmots are monogamous and will establish breeding territories within their preferred habitat.
-They usually excavate nest burrows in earthen banks or termite mounds where the female lays her eggs.
+The excavate nest burrows in earthen banks or termite mounds where the female lays her eggs.
 Both parents participate in incubating the eggs and raising the chicks until they fledge.

-Conservation Status: The Highland Motmot is generally considered to be a species of least concern in terms of conservation status.
+Conservation Status: The Highland Motmot is considered to be a species of Least Concern in terms of conservation status.

 Distribution

-Central Andes: Some populations of the Highland Motmot may also inhabit the Central Andes mountain range of Colombia, including departments such as Antioquia, Caldas, Quindío, and Risaralda.
+Central Andes: Some populations of the Highland Motmot may also inhabit the Central Andes mountain range including departments of Antioquia, Caldas, Quindío, and Risaralda.
 The bird can be found in montane forests and cloud forests in these areas, taking advantage of the diverse habitats provided by the Andean ecosystem.

-Western Andes: In the Western Andes mountain range of Colombia, which includes departments like Valle del Cauca, Cauca, and Nariño, the Highland Motmot can also be encountered in suitable montane forest habitats.
+Western Andes: In the Western Andes mountain range that includes departments of Valle del Cauca, Cauca, and Nariño.
+The Highland Motmot can also be encountered in montane forest habitats.
 These regions offer important corridors for the bird to move across its range.

 Taxonomy